arsuq/MemoryLanes/MemoryLanes/README.md

 Due to the unpredictable fragment disposal time, using the lanes directly is not ideal.
 A **MemoryCarriage** is a multi-lane allocator which is responsible for:

-* allocating the requested slice on any lane, starting from the oldest to the newest
+* allocating the requested slice on any lane, iterated in order
 * creating new lanes when there is no space in any of the current lanes